imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Any video must be sent separately via Organizer's Committee email or WeTransfer.com to avoid digital corruption on the `.ppt` file.
 (VERIFY THIS)
 * Verify that your video can be seen by the media player `VLC` (https://www.videolan.org/vlc/).
 If `positive`, you are out-of-trouble.
 * Official graphical data will be online soon.
+* Worst technical scenario as possible: installation of TeamViewer or Microsoft Remote Control or Chrome Remote Desktop to fix remotely the orator's computer.